wp-plugins/001-prime-strategy-translate-accelerator/readme.txt

 == Screenshots ==
 1. Option setting page.
-2. Result list of this plulgin.
+2. Effects of this plulgin.

 == Links ==
 "[PS Auto Sitemap](http://wordpress.org/extend/plugins/ps-auto-sitemap/ "WordPress sitemap plugin")" is a plugin automatically generates a site map page from your WordPress site.